jonasGajdosikas/SoME2023/_posts/2001-01-03-Triangle numbers.md

 ![sequence of crossections of the event space of which we want to calculate the area](..\..\..\assets\images\Crosssections.gif)

 One may notice, the discrepancy comes form the fact that certain combinations the formula would predict are, in fact, impossible.
+One such example is $$ 9=1+1+7 $$ as a d6 always is less than 7